blue-oil/blueoil/docs/quantize/index.rst

 ======================

 Welcome to Blueoil Quantize documentation.
-Quantize is a quantize part in Blueoil for edge devices.
+Quantize is a quantization part of Blueoil for edge devices.

 .. toctree::
    :maxdepth: 1

-   quantize
+   weight_quantization
+   activation_quantization
+   quantization_template